 Go Seduce My Arch Nemesis: Again, Irene Adler (see Femme Fatale above).
 Hired by Professor Moriarty to, among other things, seduce Holmes.
-A bit of an aversion, as it's implied that Adler and Holmes were already involved in some fashion, and Moriarty just used Adler's pre-existing relationship with Holmes to further his own goals.
+Subverted, as it's implied that Adler and Holmes were already involved in some fashion, and Moriarty just used Adler's pre-existing relationship with Holmes to further his own goals.
 He also makes it clear at one point that it's more a case of Go Seduce My Arch Nemesis (Who You're Already Kind Of In Love With, Or I'll Kill Him If You Don't).

 Handicapped Badass: Watson is a very proficient and agile fighter with a war wound that gives him a limp.
 The limp seems to conveniently vanish in every action scene, however.
 (Not necessarily a error; people with limps are often able to run without the limp being apparent, depending on the nature of their leg injury/disability.
 Also, given the tongue-in-cheek nature of the films this may indicate Watson's limp is psychosomatic, or maybe even exaggerated.)